fmay/c5-crypt/.guides/content/Hands-On-AES-4a88.md

 Press the button below to clean up the folder with the various files.
 You can press this button each time you want to experiment again.

-{Clean Up}(rm aes/dec.txt aes/out.txt)
+{Clean Up}(rm aes/deciphered.txt aes/cipher.txt)

 ## Edit your plain text
 The first thing to do is to type some plain text into a file.
+Click on `plaintext.txt` in the file tree to open it up.

 ## Encrypt
 In the terminal window, type in the following command